deltachat/deltachat-pages/_posts/2017-06-01-delta-chat-0-9-0-released.md

 title: Delta Chat v0.9.0 released
 ---

-Okay, a big version step from v0.1.36 to v0.9.0 - but it's also a bit change:
+Okay, a big version step from v0.1.36 to v0.9.0 - but it's also a big change:

 From now on, Delta Chat supports OpenPGP-compatible end-to-end-encryption out-of-the-box with zero configuration :-) - thanks to [Autocrypt](https://autocrypt.readthedocs.io).